Dyang0/Personal-Man-Page/README.md

 ## Setting Up an Initial Environment
 - I have wasted countless hours trying to setup a working environment.
 This involves installing dependencies and ensuring the lifetime of a product through patches and updates.
 To be honest, it is not fun spending hours figuring out why you cannot execute a C program.
 Also, it hurts the learning experience as you don't see the fruits of your labor.
 Instead you see error after error just because an environment is not set correclty.
 This is where virtual evrionments come in.

 - This not only hides the clutter of the computers that you use everyday but it also gives you isolated operating systems for varying cases.
 Want to set an a virtual machine with many reverse tools.
 You can.
 Want to set a simple Ubuntu machine for pen testing.
 You can.
+Want to reverse your virtual machine to a previous, stable state.
+You can.
 Want to avoid fallback from running a malcious binary on your system.
 Use an isolated virtual machine.

 The benefits far exceed the cost of setting up your own environment.
 In many cases you can upload preconfigured virtual machines.